Young People's Opera Society of BC

 Creating two original full-length pieces in three years with limited resources was a huge undertaking and would have been impossible if not for the society's intrepid Executive Director, Barbara Gould, and the hard-working board of directors.

 Over the course of its first ten years, the group attained a measurable level of success.
 YPOSBC has worked with hundreds of singers from age 8 to 80, engaged many musicians, enrolled eager parents, and delighted thousands of audience members, young and old alike.
-Society members have gone on to study and perform in Victoria, Vancouver, Winnipeg, Toronto, New York, Los Angeles and Oklahoma.
+Society members have gone on to study and perform in major cities across Canada and the U.S., including Victoria, Vancouver, Winnipeg, Toronto, New York, Los Angeles and Oklahoma.

 Events on YPOSBC's busy 2016 roster included: